 Obtaining a work visa in Sweden is necessary for all employees who are not citizens of a neighboring Nordic country.
 Even European Union (EU) and European Economic Area (EEA) citizens will face a few requirements regarding work permits.
 If you’re not familiar with how to get a work visa in Sweden, this step could potentially delay your plans for operating or cause issues with compliance.

-What Types of Swedish Work Visas Are There?
+Types of Work Visas in Sweden

 All non-EU and EEA residents must first get a job offer and obtain a work permit before entering Sweden.
 Without a valid working visa in Sweden, an employee cannot live or work in the country.
 Depending on your employee’s occupation or home country, they may be eligible for an EU Blue Card or Intra Corporate Transfer (ICT) Permit.